No Second-Class People

 He was honest about the challenges.
 “At first, I didn’t have the right approach to work with them,” Philé said.
 He worked with other organizations but found no approach that would adapt to meet the unique needs and culture of the pygmies.

 Then a church leader told him about Global Disciples and Philé came to a directors training.
-It proved with him just what he needed.
+It proved to him just what he needed.
 It could be adapted to be effective among the pygmies.

 “I have been working with them for several years now,” Philé said.
 “And we began a discipleship-mission training now among those new believers.
 They have already planted 30 churches!”